Book2009/FE-NOC/README.md

 ```
 This `switch` statement controls the robot's parking process based on the value of `parking_step`, dividing it into multiple stages:
   Case 1: The robot begins by detecting parking conditions.
 If the purple blob (signature 3) isn’t detected or is too small (`purple_blob1.width` < 70), it adjusts the servo and ultrasonic direction, moving forward.
 When the condition changes, it moves to step 2.
   Case 2: The robot aligns itself.
 A timer (`halt_detect_parking`) tracks the duration, and the robot steers using `final_degree` while moving forward for 1400 milliseconds.
-Then, it advances to step 3, adjusting the turning angle (`plus_degree`) based on the direction that the robot turn.
+Then, it advances to step 3, adjusting the turning angle (`plus_degree`) based on the direction that the robot turns.
   Case 3: The robot starts reversing for 2000 milliseconds, centering the steering and ultrasonic servos.
 Afterward, it proceeds to step 4.
   Case 4: The robot parks by steering based on `frontDistance`.
 If the distance is greater than 10, it adjusts steering and speed using a mapped value.
 Once close enough, it stops, waits
   briefly.